Coronavirus Information for Beaumont

 Operations building, Fire Hall and RCMP – These buildings are all closed to the public.
 In case of an emergency, please call 911.

-The operation of city facilities and services remain to subject to change according to provincial health measures.
+The operation of city facilities and services remain subject to change according to provincial health orders.

 For full details of the new health measures, visit the Alberta government's website.